ansys/pydpf-core/docs/source/examples/06-distributed-post/00-distributed_total_disp.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 38-39
+GENERATED FROM PYTHON SOURCE LINES 48-49

-Print the ips and ports
+Print the IP addresses and ports.

 ..
-GENERATED FROM PYTHON SOURCE LINES 39-42
+GENERATED FROM PYTHON SOURCE LINES 49-52

 .. code-block:: default